vmanne20/Auto-Repair-DB/README.md

 The entities in this project are a *Customer*, a *Car*, and a *PhoneNumber*.
 A Customer *have* multiple phone numbers.
 A Customer *own* multiple cars.

 A Customer is uniquely identified by *customer_ID*.
 A Car is uniquely identified by *car_ID*.
 A PhoneNumber is uniquely identified by *customer_ID* and *c_number*.
-We assume that a customer must have at least one car in the database We assume that a customer must have at least one phone number in the database We assume that customers’ name is not unique in the database, therefore we created customer_ID as the primary key
+We assume that a customer must have at least one car in the database.
+We assume that a customer must have at least one phone number in the database.
+We assume that customers’ name is not unique in the database, therefore we created customer_ID as the primary key.
 A customer may have multiple phone numbers, so we create PhoneNumber as a separate weak entity under Customer, because phone number cannot be identified without customer_ID.

 ![ER Diagram](diagrams/entity-relationship1.png  "ER Diagram")